angoca/log4db2/index.md

     db2 "CALL LOGADMIN.LOGS()"

 Check the _Usage_ section for more information about the levels, how to access the messages and configure the utility:
 [wiki/Usage](https://github.com/angoca/log4db2/wiki/Usage).

 ### 3. Changing the verbosity ###

-The easiest way to change the logger configuration is by calling the following stores procedure.
+The easiest way to change the logger configuration is by calling the following stored procedure.

     db2 "CALL logadmin.register_logger_name('Your.Hierarchy', 'debug')"

 Depending of the logger levels on the code, and the confiration, you can see more messages or less messages in the logs.

 ---------------------------
 ## Files and directories ##